Solving Your Leadership Gap

-One of the most alarming current global business trends points to one of the most tantalizing business opportunities.
+One of the most alarming current global business trends points to one of the most tantalising business opportunities.

-Most organizations, by their own report, are not doing enough to address this impending short supply of internal leadership.
+Most organisations, by their own report, are not doing enough to address this impending short supply of internal leadership.

 It Begins with a Shift in Focus

-If your organization is one of the 94% of global businesses that admit to not doing enough to secure the leadership future of the organization, you’re probably wondering what it will take, what it will look like, and where to begin to create an internal context that assures the ongoing development of leadership.
+If your organisation is one of the 94% of global businesses that admit to not doing enough to secure the leadership future of the organisation, you’re probably wondering what it will take, what it will look like, and where to begin to create an internal context that assures the ongoing development of leadership.

 It begins with an understanding of the fundamental transformation that must take place as “high performers” become team leaders, supervisors, and first-time managers.

 This demands expanding beyond knowledge acquisition and skill development.
 It affects the head, hands, and heart of every high performer who successfully makes the transition to effective leadership.

 Those who succeed at the transition learn to solve problems by leading others to solve problems.
 At the heart of this transition is a multi-dimensional shift in mindset.